Search This Blog

 Delight without a Cause—

-What is this delight without cause?
-Is the bird singing only for itself?
-What is the reason for it to cause delight?
-It is like the Rhodora that Emerson speaks of that grows where no one can see it.
+Why is the delight without a cause?
+Is it because the bird is singing only for itself?
+And what is the reason for the bird to cause delight in the listener?
+It reminds me of the Rhodora that Emerson speaks of that grows where no one can see it.

 The Rhodora